-In December 2020, as permitted by Section 420 of the Code, the Plan transferred \$76,095 of excess pension assets to an applicable life insurance account of the Plan under the MPT established under Section 420(a) of the Code, pursuant to Section 420 of the Code, to fund a portion of retiree life insurance coverage for eligible retirees.
-In accordance with Section 420 of the Code, the Plan's investment in the applicable life insurance account may not be used for or diverted to any purpose other than providing applicable life insurance coverage for the eligible participants, as well as administration costs.
-The related obligation for applicable life insurance coverage is not reported in the Plan's Statements of Accumulated Plan Benefits but is reported as obligations in the Nokia Retiree Welfare Benefits Plan.
+In December 2019, the Company made a "Collectively Bargained Transfer" of \$150,000 of excess pension assets of the MPT held for the Plan to an account of the Plan under the MPT established under Section 401(h) of the Code, pursuant to Section 420 of the Code, to cover retiree health care costs for eligible retirees.
+In December 2019, as further permitted by Section 420 of the Code, the Plan transferred \$39,997 of excess pension assets to an applicable life insurance account of the Plan under the MPT established under Section 420(a) of the Code, pursuant to Section 420 of the Code, to fund a portion of retiree life insurance coverage for eligible retirees.
+In accordance with Section 401(h) and Section 420(a) of the Code, the Plan's investments in the 401(h) account and applicable life insurance account may not be used for or diverted to any purpose other than providing, respectively, health benefits and applicable life insurance coverage for the eligible participants, as well as administration costs.
+The related obligations for health benefits and applicable life insurance coverage are not reported in the Plan's Statements of Accumulated Plan Benefits but are reported as obligations in the Nokia Retiree Welfare Benefits Plan.